Trollhunter: Reception

+Critical response

 Norway

 In a review for NRK, the Norwegian Broadcasting Company; Birger Vestmo gave the film six out of six points and wrote that "a new Norwegian classic is born".
 He also applauded the film for combining Norwegian cultural elements with Hollywood cinematic flair.
 Dagbladet's Inger Merete Hobbelstad gave the film four points out of six and compared it to The Blair Witch Project.
 She complained that the dramaturgy could have been better at times.
 The special effects she found to be of variable quality, though certain scenes were "amazing".
 She also highlighted Jespersen's performance as essential to the film's success.
 The film received four points out of six in the newspapers Klassekampen and Verdens Gang as well.
 Verdens Gang critic Morten Ståle Nilsen summed it up as "Better than we feared.
 Weaker than we could hope."
 Nilsen also made the comparison to The Blair Witch Project and predicted great commercial success for the film.
 Like Hobbelstad he appreciated Jespersen's effort.

 Mode Steinkjer in Dagsavisen, gave the film five out of six points.
 He commended Øvredal's ability to combine "subtle humour with physical tension" and also commented on the "striking naturalness" displayed by Tosterud, Larsen and Mørck as the three students.
 Kjersti Nipen, on the other hand, reviewing the film for Aftenposten, gave the movie only three points out of six.
-She called it "flat, predictable and rather devoid of content".
+She called it "flat, predictable, and rather devoid of content".
 Although she regarded it as funny at times, Nipen found the use of the mockumentary format exhausted and overused.
-The review in Morgenbladet was not favourable.
+The review in Morgenbladet was not favorable.